HasanEfeAksoy/hasanbly/README.md

 <li>
   <h4>DEF</h4>
   <br>
   <p>Create a new variable and assign the entered value to the value of the variable.
-You have to define int or string (int-str).
+You have to define int or string or double (int-str-dbl).
 To use the variable, you must know the order of the variable.
   <br>
   <br>
   <i>